-- Each m-bit information symbol (each m-bit string) to be encoded is transformed into an n-bit symbol, where m/n is the code rate ($n \ge m$).
+- Each m-bit information symbol (each m-bit string) to be encoded is transformed into an n-bit symbol, where m/n is the code rate ( $n \ge m$ ).
 So in a 1/2 mother rate, for every bit we have two bit output. - The transformation is a function of the last k information symbols, where k is the constraint length of the code.
 The number of stages k is defined in the shift register.

 - 1. Click the Basic Setup tab, and define the base data. - 2.
-For each base data, you can set Convolution coding.
-Select Convolution Coding and click Turn On.
+For each Base Data, you can set Convolution coding.
+Select Convolution Coding... to define the coding, then lick Turn On.
+You can also quickly turn on the coding by clicking the check box in the Convolution Coding... button.
 Set the following parameters: